Skip to main content

 Now, we have three endpoints in our server.
 We can test the server according to the steps mentioned in the corresponding quickstart.

-Note that if we have written other applications along with GreetingApp, such as DownloadApp, CounterApp, and UserApp, we can combine them into a single HttpApp and start a server for that app:
+Note that if we have written other routes along with GreetingRoutes, such as DownloadRoutes, CounterRoutes, and UserRoutes, we can combine them together and start a server for that routes:

 Conclusion

 In this tutorial, we have learned the basic building blocks of writing HTTP servers.
-We learned how to write handlers for HTTP requests using Http data type.
+We learned how to write routes and handlers.
 And finally, we saw how to create an HTTP server that can handle HTTP applications.

 All the source code associated with this article is available on the ZIO Quickstart project.